RVirmoors/rvirmoors.github.io/_posts/2020-11-19-ditch-academia-edu.md

 <iframe width="100%" src="https://www.youtube.com/embed/0EsTGTkdmtU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I care a lot about this project and I do mean to keep developing and properly documenting it.
 But right now my focus is on completing the semester and staying sane.

+[^1]: (edit Dec '20) Actually, it ended up taking a couple weeks for my added papers to be approved by HAL.
+So if you're looking for a fast response, Zenodo might suit you better.